NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference

 \section{Introduction}

-In recent years, the development of various types of deep neural networks (DNNs) has found applications in a wide range of scenarios.
-As neural network architectures continue to expand in size and complexity, they pose substantial computational challenges, especially for resource-constrained platforms and budget-conscious organizations.
-Application-specific integrated circuit (ASIC) accelerator offer a promising solution for supporting DNNs on mobile and edge devices.
-For example, \citet{8438987} introduced a CNN accelerator design that incorporates a multiplier array, add tree, normalization, ReLU, and pooling units.
-Similarly, \citet{edgebert} proposed an edge transformer accelerator featuring processing units (with floating-point vector and accumulate) and dedicated function units for layer normalization, softmax, and other unique operators in each layer.
+In recent years, the advancement of deep neural network models has led to their application across a broad spectrum of scenarios.
+As these neural network architectures grow in size and complexity, they present significant computational challenges, particularly for resource-constrained platforms and budget-conscious organizations.
+The Application-Specific Integrated Circuit (ASIC) accelerator offers a promising solution for supporting DNNs on mobile and edge devices.
+For example, Bai et al. \cite{8438987} introduced a Convolutional Neural Network accelerator design that incorporates a multiplier array, add tree, normalization, ReLU, and pooling units.
+Similarly, Tambe et al. \cite{edgebert} proposed an edge transformer accelerator featuring processing units (with floating-point vector and accumulate) and dedicated function units for layer normalization, Softmax, and other unique operators in each layer.

 As the name (application-specific) indicates, the ASIC accelerators are known for the efficient execution of specific DNN applications.
-However, their inherent specificity, including the type and number of computation units, can restrict their adaptability from one DNN to another.
-For example, transformer-based BERT uses 72.5\% of its computation cycles for versatile nonlinear operations \citep{edgebert}, necessitating the integration of specific types and amounts of nonlinear functional units in its accelerator.
+However, their inherent specificity, including the type and number of computation units, can restrict their adaptability from one DNN model to another.
+For example, transformer-based BERT uses 72.5\% of its computation cycles for versatile nonlinear operations \cite{edgebert}, necessitating the integration of specific types and amounts of nonlinear functional units in its accelerator.
 However, these functional units can become unnecessary burdens when the same accelerator is used for other networks, such as CNNs, which have far fewer nonlinear operations.
 A significant gap exists between the generality and computation efficiency of running versatile DNN models on the hardware accelerators \citep{geng2021survey}.